mongodb/terraform-provider-mongodbatlas/docs/resources/advanced_cluster.md

 ### auto_scaling

 * `disk_gb_enabled` - (Optional) Flag that indicates whether this cluster enables disk auto-scaling.
-This parameter defaults to true.
+This parameter defaults to false.
     - Set to `true` to enable disk auto-scaling.
     - Set to `false` to disable disk auto-scaling.